AdolfVonKleist/Phonetisaurus/README.md

 #### Contact: ####
   * phonetisaurus@gmail.com

-#### Scratch Build for OpenFst v1.6.1 and Ubuntu 14.04 ####
+#### Scratch Build for OpenFst v1.6.1 and Ubuntu 14.04/16.04 ####
-This build was tested via AWS EC2 with a fresh Ubuntu 14.04 base, and m4.large instance.
+This build was tested via AWS EC2 with a fresh Ubuntu 14.04 and 16.04 base, and m4.large instance.

 ```
 $ sudo apt-get update